csev/dj4e/assn/dj4e_mkt4.md

 because they are cached extensively.
 Probably the best way to test is to go right to the favicon url after you update the file and press 'Refresh' and/or switch browsers.
-Sometimes the browser caching is "too effective" on a favicon so to force a real reload to check if the new favicon is really being served you can add a GET parameter tho the URL to force it to be re-retrieved:
+Sometimes the browser caching is "too effective" on a favicon so to force a real reload to check if the new favicon is really being served you can add a GET parameter to the URL to force it to be re-retrieved:

     https://market.dj4e.com/favicon.ico?x=42